Chapter 17: Mushalas Daughter

 What was unusual was to have the whole lodge booked by a single client from mid-December to the end of the year, with an option for another week.
 It was also unusual to have it booked for so long by a Muslim who had little interest in taking time off to celebrate a Christian holiday.
 But then Africa is often full of the unusual, and Precious saw that it was the name of Muhammed Beyh which appeared on the booking sheet.

 She knew of him.
 His reputation stretched as far west as Mumbwa, where the small Indian community dominated the town’s commerce below the tall spire of its Mosque.
 Maybe it was them who whispered the sketchiness of Mohammed’s reputation in the ears of the general community.
 Whatever the origin his reputation was even mentioned in her village.
 Or perhaps his reputation stemmed from the way he had pushed his fingers into a few of the Mumbwa Muslim community’s pies.
-This was no mean feat, given the close knit nature of that community, knit so tight that the locals joked that they were inbred.
+This was no mean feat, given the close knit nature of that community, knit so tight that the locals joked they were inbred.

-Precious also knew of his reputation, like that of some of the other wealthy Muslims of this part of the world, of having a predilection for hunting.
+Precious also knew of his reputation, like some of the other wealthy Muslims of this part of the world, of having a predilection for hunting.
 As such he had a controlling interest in some of the more productive hunting concessions across the country, particularly in the east.
 Rumor had it that his quota of trophy animals was higher than most.
 As a result certain politicians appeared better fed than usual, and their wives wore more extravagant jewelry.

 On one occasion Precious over-heard a conversation between conservation minded locals to this effect.
 That when the whole country was closed to the hunting of big male lions, it was not always the case for some of Mohammed’s more prestigious customers.
 Whether this was fact, or a mix of jealousy induced conjecture, was uncertain.